Skip to main content

 Students often ask:

-Although you would not formally apply until your junior year, you should begin a conversation with your advisor in the Brooks School Office of Enrollment and Student Services in your first or second year to ensure that you are on track with your required coursework to be eligible for the 5-year program.
-Additionally, you can connect with the Sloan MHA program to discuss course selection with you to enhance your readiness and competitiveness for the program.
-In your junior year, for full consideration you should apply by March 15th.
-(After March 15th applications will be considered subject to space availability.
-Note, however, that the total number of spaces in the Accelerated program is limited to a maximum of 5 students).
+Although you will not formally apply until your junior year, begin discussing your interest in the 5-year program with your advisor during your first or second year to ensure you are on track with the required coursework.
+You are also encouraged to connect with the Sloan MHA program to discuss course selection that will strengthen your preparation and competitiveness.
+In your junior year, you must apply by the MHA application deadline; applications submitted after the deadline will be considered only if space is available.

-Yes, there is a 10-week internship/residency requirement between the senior year and the Graduate school year.
+Yes, there is a 10-week internship/residency requirement between the senior year and the graduate school year.

-If you have a GPA below 3.0 and/or a core course grade below B- in your first semester, you have a semester left prior to graduate school to bring your GPA up to a 3.0 and/or retake any course in which you have received less than a B-.
-In any event, as long as you meet requirements for your undergraduate degree, you can still finish out your senior year and graduate with a Bachelor’s Degree.
+If you have a GPA below 3.0 and/or a core course grade below C in your first semester, you have a semester left prior to graduate school to bring your GPA up to a 3.0 and/or retake any course in which you have received less than a C. In any event, as long as you meet requirements for your undergraduate degree, you can still finish out your senior year and graduate with a Bachelor’s Degree.

 The MHA portion of the BS/MHA program is accredited by the Committee on Accreditation for Health Management Education (CAHME).
 The Bachelor portion of the BS/MHA program is accredited by the Middle States Commission on Higher Education.